Rakshitkulkarni223/BuyWise/README.md

 ---

-## 🏆 Business Transformation
+## 🚀 Business Transformation

 ### The Problem

-Small and medium businesses spend **hours** manually comparing suppliers across Amazon, Flipkart, IndiaMART, and other marketplaces.
+Businesses spend **45–60 minutes** manually comparing suppliers across multiple marketplaces, maintaining spreadsheets, and making procurement decisions with limited visibility.

-The typical procurement process involves:

 - 🔍 Opening **5–10 supplier websites** one by one
 - 📋 Copying prices into **Excel spreadsheets**